HomeArticle

 George Kovoor, the former Senior Vice - President and General Manager of PepsiCo's beverage business in India

-George Kovoor said that the demand pattern consists of two elements.
+George Kovoor said that there are two components in the demand pattern.
 One is the "Demand Code", which includes regional elements such as taste and culture.
 A country usually has different "Demand Codes".
-For example, Sichuan cuisine is spicy, so the taste in the whole region tends to be spicy, while the taste in Shanghai region tends to be sweet.
+For example, Sichuan cuisine is spicy, so the taste in the whole region tends to be spicy, while the taste in Shanghai region is sweeter.

 The other dimension is the "Demand Potential", which includes different aspects such as lifestyle, consumption level, expectations, and shopping habits.

 These five variables can reflect the economic maturity of a region.
-By standardizing data collection and calculating scores, cities can be rated from one - star to five - star.
-George Kovoor believes that different strategies should be adopted for markets from one - star to five - star.
+By standardizing the collected data and calculating scores, cities can be rated from one - star to five - star.
+George Kovoor believes that different strategies should be adopted from one - star markets to five - star markets.

 Chen Hao, the Retail General Manager of Peet's Coffee, shared Peet's Coffee's way to break through in the highly competitive coffee market.